-- 1. You can use the Search shelf to find all figures which include any reference or just those with a specific reference type, such as Agree. - 2.
-When you use the export button on the search results screen, any references associated with a figure are included in the resulting rich text, markdown, or CSV export. - 3.
-By default, references are included in CSV exports under named columns such as "Agree Reference" and "Disagree Reference".
+- You can use the Quick Find popup or Search shelf to find all figures with which have references of a specific type (^agree), or even any reference type (^). - You can also find all items that are references of a specific type (=^agree) or any type (=^). - When you use the export button on the search results screen, any references associated with a figure are included in the resulting rich text, markdown, or CSV export. - By default, references are included in CSV exports under named columns such as "Agree Reference" and "Disagree Reference".
 As each figure's row entry is exported, if the figure includes one or more references of that type then those jump URLs are exported in that column.
 The search results export button also has a new menu option, Export Resulting References as CSV, which can be used to export only figure reference information to a separate CSV file with reference named columns.